Emblem of the Nakhchivan Autonomous Soviet Socialist Republic

 The national emblem of the Nakhchivan Autonomous Soviet Socialist Republic was adopted in 1937 by the government of the Nakhchivan Autonomous Soviet Socialist Republic.
 The emblem almost is identical to the emblem of the Azerbaijan Soviet Socialist Republic.

 History

-The emblem was described in the Article 111 of the Constitution of the Nakhchivan Autonomous Soviet Socialist Republic adopted on September 18, 1937 by the Extraordinary X Congress of Soviets of the Nakhchivan Autonomous Soviet Socialist Republic (approved on April 7, 1941 by the Fourth Session of the Supreme Council of the Azerbaijan SSR).
+The emblem was described in the Article 111 of the Constitution of the Nakhchivan Autonomous Soviet Socialist Republic.
+It was adopted on September 18, 1937 by the Extraordinary X Congress of Soviets of the Nakhchivan Autonomous Soviet Socialist Republic (approved on April 7, 1941 by the Fourth Session of the Supreme Council of the Azerbaijan SSR).
 The article contained the following description: